 the period of long service leave is increased by one day for each such public holiday.

 [Section 9 amended: No. 37 of 1964 s.
 6; No. 79 of 1995 s.
 51; No. 36 of 2006 s.
-58.]
+58; No. 30 of 2021 s.
+90.]

 10. Taking leave in advance

-(1) Any employer may by agreement with an employee allow leave to such an employee before the right thereto has accrued due, but where leave is taken in such a case the employee shall not become entitled to any further leave hereunder in respect of any period until after the expiration of the period in respect of which such leave had been taken before it accrued due.
+(1) Any employer may by agreement with an employee allow leave to such an employee before the right has accrued due, but where leave is taken in such a case the employee is not entitled to any further leave in respect of any period until after the expiration of the period in respect of which such leave had been taken before it accrued due.

-(2) Where leave has been granted to an employee pursuant to subsection (1) before the right thereto has accrued due, and the employment to which the leave relates subsequently is terminated, the employer may deduct from whatever remuneration is payable upon the termination of the employment such amount as represents payment for any period for which the employee has been granted long service leave to which he was not at the date of termination of the employment or prior thereto entitled.
+(2) Where leave has been granted to an employee pursuant to subsection (1) before the right has accrued due, and the employment to which the leave relates subsequently is terminated, the employer may deduct from whatever remuneration is payable upon the termination of the employment such amount as represents payment for any period for which the employee has been granted long service leave to which the employee was not at the date of termination of the employment or before entitled.

 [Section 10 amended: No. 37 of 1964 s.
-7.]
+7; No. 30 of 2021 s.
+96-98.]

 Part IV — Enforcement of the provisions of the Act